yduf/yduf.github.io/_posts/2019-07-28-about-exception.md

 ...
 {% endhighlight %}

-As soon as a programmer goes beyond "hello world" sample program, he will face "real world" issue.
+As soon as a programmer goes beyond "hello world" sample program, he will face "real world" (or production) issue.
-When we solve a problem, there is an ideal path on which we put much focus, but in reality for each operation that invovle external inputs, there is a possibility of failure.
+When we solve a problem, there is an ideal path on which we put much focus, but in reality for each operation that invovle external interactions, there is a possibility of failure.
 So what was initially thought as a sequential set of operation, has to be changed to a multipath version to make it robust to runtime issue and allows program to fail gracefully, and space shuttle to fly.

 One historical way of doing this is to take alternative error path at each step and act accoringly.
 This is both naive, and a common practice which in general wil put in evidence rapidly the complexity of this task.